 Margie and I were in Israel several years ago.
 Our daughter Heather (in her mid-twenties) picked us up at the JFK airport at the end of the trip.
 She had an agenda for our ride home.
 While we were in Israel, a young man expressed interest in her.
 He wanted to meet with us and have our blessing on their relationship.
 After I got over the jet lag, I met with them for about three hours and talked to them about how to structure the relationship in ways that honored God.
 Then I prayed for them.
 I poured out my heart to God praying for them, expressing all my concerns and spiritual aspirations for them.
 I did it in their presence on purpose.
 I wanted them to hear me pray.
 Your children need to hear you pray for them.
 Let your faith show.
 Let your faith speak out loud.

 People say, “You’re not supposed to pray to be heard of men.
 Don’t be hypocritical or show off your religiosity.”
-But Jesus prays at Lazarus’s tomb, “Father, I know that you know things, but I’m praying these things because of those who are with me so they also might believe.”
-He prays in a way that is designed to engender faith in His disciples.
+But Jesus prays at Lazarus’s tomb, “Father, I know that you know things, but I’m praying these things because of those who are with me so they also might believe” (John 11:41–42).
+He prays in a way that is designed to engender faith in his disciples.
 Your teenagers need to hear you pray for them.

 We think, “How can I find the grace and strength to do all of this?”
 Scripture tells us where we can find the grace and strength.

-This article appeared in Journal of Biblical Counseling, Volume 23 Number 3, Summer 2005.
+This article appeared in the Journal of Biblical Counseling 23:3.